getherbert/docs/index.md

 ## Naming your Plugin

-Open the 'plugin.php' and you will see a comment at the top where you set several settings.
+Open the `plugin.php` and you will see a comment at the top where you set several settings.
 As standard it looks like so:

 	/**